It has been awhile now since Pinterest has given its pinners the ability to pin videos.

 Should my business be on Pinterest?

 That is a common perception about Pinterest.
-I have heard it echoed an number of times.
+I have heard it echoed several times.
 But that perception is inaccurate.

 Fact: Pinterest platform is used by women across different ages with the millennials topping the list.